-If you’re interested in breeding your pet snake – or you live in an area populated by wild snakes – you might be wondering about the ins and outs of snake reproduction.
-Most kinds of snake lay eggs, though some give birth to live young.
+If you’re interested in breeding pet snakes, or you live in an area populated by wild snakes, you might be interested in how many eggs snakes lay per clutch.
+Most snake species lay eggs, although some give birth to live young.

-A typical clutch of snake eggs contains around 6 – 30.
-This varies by species, with some being more prolific egg-layers than others.
-For example, the Sonoran coral snake may only lay 2 eggs per clutch.
-Reticulated pythons have been known to lay up to 80 eggs at a time.
+The average number of snake eggs per clutch is between 6 – 30.
+This varies heavily by species, with some being more prolific egg-layers than others.
+For example, reticulated pythons lay up to 80 eggs at a time, whereas Sonoran coral snakes may only lay 2 eggs per clutch.

-We’re going to look at how many eggs some of the most well-known snakes lay at one time.
+We’re going to look at how many eggs different species of snakes lay at one time.
 We’ll also explore how often, and what time of year, snakes lay a clutch of eggs.
-Finally, we’ll look into where snakes lay their eggs, and how many young typically survive.
+Finally, we’ll look into where snakes lay their eggs, and how many young typically survive from each clutch.

 What Kind of Snake Lays Eggs?

-- Only about 70% of snake species lay eggs.
-These are called “oviparous” snakes.
-The eggs typically hatch about two months after being laid, though this varies by species.
+- Oviparous.
+About 70% of snakes lay eggs.
+The eggs typically hatch about two months after being laid, although this varies by species.
 Some oviparous snakes, like pythons, guard their eggs dutifully until they hatch.
 Others lay eggs and leave.
-Examples include cobras, rat snakes, pythons, king snakes and hognose snakes.
+Examples of oviparous snakes include cobras, rat snakes, pythons, kingsnakes, and hognose snakes.

-- Some snakes are ovoviviparous.
-These snakes still produce eggs, but rather than laying them, the mother snake keeps her eggs inside her body while they develop.
+- Ovoviviparous.
+These snakes still produce eggs, but rather than laying them, the mother keeps her eggs inside her body while they develop.
 When the babies are fully developed, they emerge from their eggs, and the mother gives birth to them.
-Examples include rattlesnakes, copperheads and cottonmouths (water moccasins).
+Examples include rattlesnakes, copperheads, and cottonmouths (water moccasins).

-- Some are viviparous.
+- Viviparous.
 These snakes reproduce in largely the same way that mammals do.
 The babies develop in the snake’s uterus, getting nutrients through the placenta, with no egg at all.
 When they’re fully developed, the mother gives birth to her live babies.
 Examples include boa constrictors and most sea snakes.

 How Many Eggs Do Snakes Lay at One Time?

-- The species.
-Some species are designed to lay scores of eggs at once, whereas others lay a small amount of larger eggs.
-Each species has adapted according to its environment, and the potential predators that may be present in the area.
+- Snake species.
+Some snakes will lay scores of eggs at once, whereas others lay a small number of eggs.
+Each species has adapted based on its environment.
+For example, how many predators are in that area?

-- The snake’s size.
-The larger a snake is, the more eggs she can hold inside of her.
+- Snake’s size.
+The larger a snake is, the more eggs she can hold inside her body.
 This is dependent on a snake’s age.
-Older larger snakes are more likely to lay more eggs.
+Older, larger snakes are more likely to lay more eggs.

 |Species of Snake||Number of Eggs Per Clutch|